kumarchandan/100-days-of-deep-learning/README.md

-# Tensorflow projects

-1) Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems
+# 100 Days of Deep Learning